top of page

 When guided by clear brand standards and compliance rules, AI dramatically reduces content bottlenecks without sacrificing quality.

-Impact: Faster catalog launches, broader SEO coverage, and more consistent messaging.
+Impact: Expect faster catalog launches, broader SEO coverage, and more consistent messaging.

 5. A Major Shift: Shopping Inside AI Assistants (Including ChatGPT)

-Product discovery is beginning to happen inside AI tools—not just search engines, marketplaces, or ads.
+Product discovery is beginning to happen inside AI tools—not just through search engines, marketplaces, or ads.

 When consumers ask AI assistants what to buy, the products that surface well typically share a few traits: